- Product Name: Pioneer RT-909 (Black Edition)

 The RT-909 is a lovely bit of kit.
 Its sound has a great signature and will adorn any vintage or modern system.
 The mechanics are sound and reliable as well as the electronics, once a re-cap has been performed.

 The quality of the metalwork is good for a home unit but it's not great.
-Pressed plate metal sections make up the main internal face motor plate which is okay but when you compare it to say, a semi-pro Revox or a pro-Studer deck, you see where things could have been maybe a little better.
+Pressed plate metal sections make up the main internal face motor plate which is okay, but when you compare it to say, a semi-pro Revox or a pro-Studer deck, you see where things could have been maybe a little better.

 On a Revox, Studer, Otari or Tascam for example, the faceplate is a cast chunk of alloy.